Welfare

 At Frances King, we believe that our students’ safety, health, and happiness are very important.
 All of our staff are aware of the most important issues and receive relevant training including in; first aid, fire training and safeguarding.

-Laura Davidson is our Welfare Officer and Certified First Aider in Frances King Dublin.
-She is always available to help you if you have any medical, personal or emotional problems.
-For example, if you feel lonely, sick or just need someone to talk to, Giuliana can offer you support and confidential advice or help you to find the nearest doctor.
+The Centre Manager and the Student Services Manager are our Welfare Officers and Certified First Aiders in Frances King Dublin.
+They are always available to help you if you have any medical, personal or emotional problems.
+For example, if you feel lonely, sick or just need someone to talk to, they can offer you support and confidential advice or help you to find the nearest doctor.

-If Laura can’t give you the assistance you need, she will refer you to an appropriate source of help.
+If they cannot give you the assistance you need, theywill refer you to an appropriate source of help.

-You can find Laura in the reception at 26 Merrion Square or email her at laura.davidson@francesking.com.
+You can find them in the reception at Loreto Abbey or email them at dublin@francesking.com.

 Welcome Pack